-Figure 85.
+Figure 69.
 The page for creating a new PPPoE + Static IP connection.
 The PPP section.

-Parameter Description PPP Username A username (login) to access the Internet.
+Parameter Description PPP UsernameA username (login) to access the Internet.
 Without authorization Select the checkbox if you don't need to enter a username and password to access the Internet.
 Password A password to access the Internet.
-Password confirmation The confirmation of the entered password (to avoid mistypes).
-Service name The name of the PPPoE authentication server.
-Authentication algorithm Select a required authentication method from the drop-down list or leave the AUTO value. мти The maximum size of units transmitted by the interface.
+Password confirmation The confirmation of the entered password (to avoid mist Service name The name of the PPPoE authentication server.
+Authentication algorithmSelect a required authentication method from the drop-down leave the AUTO value.
+MTU The maximum size of units transmitted by the interface.
 Keep Alive Select the checkbox if you want the router to keep you connected to your ISP even when the connection has been inactive for a specified period of time.
 When the checkbox is selected, the LCP interval and LCP fails fields are available.
 Specify the required values.
 Dial on demand Select the checkbox if you want the router to establish connection to the Internet on demand.
 In the Maximum idle time field, specify a period of inactivity (in seconds) after which the connection should be terminated.

 Parameter Description PPP IP extension This option is used by some ISPs.
 Contact your ISP to clarify if this checkbox needs to be enabled.
-Static IP Address Fill in the field if you want to use a static IP address to access the Internet.
-PPP debug Select the checkbox if you want to log all data on PPP connection debugging.
-Miscellaneous Isolate connection: Enable RIP: Enable IGMP Multicast: NAT: Firewall: Ping:
+St atic IP Address Fill in the field if you want to use a static IP address to access Internet. s the PPP debug Select the checkbox if you want to log all data on PPP connec debugging. ction Miscellaneous Isolate connection: Enable RIP: NAT: Firewall: Ping:

-Figure 86.
+Figure 70.
 The page for creating a new PPPoE + Static IP connection.
 The Miscellaneous section.

 Parameter Description Miscellaneous (for PPP section) Isolate connection When the checkbox is selected, the router uses an alternate routing table for this connection.
 Select the checkbox only when your ISP requires this.
 Enable RIP Select the checkbox to allow using RIP for this connection.
-Enable IGMP Multicast Select the checkbox to allow multicast traffic from the external network (e.g. video streaming) to be received.
 NAT Select the checkbox if you want one WAN IP address to be used for all computers of your LAN.
 Firewall Select the checkbox to enable protection against ARP and DDoS attacks.
 Ping Select the checkbox to allow the router to answer ping requests from the external network through this connection.
 For security reasons, it is recommended not to select this checkbox.